 I have a couple of applications in mind and thought these boards looked quite interesting.
 Small, low cost reasonably powerful.
 So I bought two each of the Orange Pi Lite and Orange Pi Zero boards, and a couple of camera modules.
-The applications I am considering are a weather station and a remote wifi connected camera.

 Early January 2017 they arrived

 The first step was to arrange power.
 The available information suggests 5V at 1.5A minimum, preferably 2A.
 I don’t like and would not use a wall-wart charger for this so I arranged one OP-Lite to run on a small 3A DC/DC regulator fixed at 5V and a second OP-Lite to wire directly to a 5V bench supply.
 The regulator allows supply voltages up to 28V and should easily supply the current.
 On both boards I soldered the supply wiring directly to the board, eliminating the DC power jack; removing the DC jack from one of the boards.

 BTW : the resistor needed to fix the regulator shown at 5V output is 47K + 1M in parallel.
 This resistance replaces the original small pre-set-pot.

 The next step was to find a suitable image to try out.
 Since I want a server or headless system I downloaded the Armbian image for the Lite board.
 None of the Google-Drive links on the Orange-Pi web site worked – more on this later.
 Using my standard Kubuntu laptop I wrote the image to a 8GB micro-SD card.
 This did not go smoothly to begin with; dd reporting that the card was read-only.
 Swapping the USB reader seemed to solve this.